USA’s comeback renews interest in America’s Cup

 Other Kiwis complained that Ellison’s deep pockets made the difference.
 Ellison’s two boats were built exclusively with the billionaire’s money.
 Team New Zealand cobbled together its funding from many sources, including from the New Zealand government itself.

 “All this shows is what money can buy,” said Glenn Faulkner, a native New Zealander who lives in Half Moon Bay.
 “But no worries, mate.
 We gave it a go and we’ll be back.”

 A flotilla of pleasure craft followed the Oracle boat as it left the race course and sailed under the San Francisco Bay Bridge on its way back to its storage shed.
-The bars and restaurants along the city's water line began to fill with thousands of residents and tourists, a scene no one would have predicted a month ago when the America's Cup got off to a rough start, including the death of a sailor during a training run over the summer.
+The bars and restaurants along the city’s water line began to fill and thousands of residents and tourists, a scene no one would have predicted a month ago when the America’s Cup got off to a rough start, including the death of a sailor during a training run over the summer.